Notes for the Line Manager

 - Provision of some key items (either physically or by electronic links (see below).
 The newly appointed adult will receive additional copies as part of their Getting Started training.

 You may decide to supplement this with a local welcome pack providing the person with local, tailored information to inform them about their role and about Scouting in the local area.
-An induction pack template that can be used for Group and District roles can be found at Induction information for managers.

 6. AGREEING GOALS